KyleKinsella/Random-Test-Data-Generation/README.md

 4. You are going to also need to install some extentions, here are the extentions you will need to install, __org.eclipse.ui.commands__, __org.eclipse.ui.handlers__ and finally, __org.eclipse.ui.menus__.

-5. For more information see this video that I have made for more guidance: video_link
+5. For more information see this video that I have made for more guidance: https://www.youtube.com/watch?v=NPL9U9ZY8W8

 # How to operate my software
 1. Go to your C drive and make a folder called "RandomTestDataGeneration".